scaars10/scaars10.github.io/posts/scalable-learning.md

 When multiplied by `(batch_size × num_workers × steps_per_epoch)`, this per-sample overhead quickly dominates.
 With my configuration of 256-sample batches and 4 workers with 10× prefetch, that's potentially 10,240 file operations *in flight at once*.
 The CPU becomes saturated orchestrating I/O and decoding work, while the GPU remains underutilized.

-**Lesson:** Reducing I/O latency alone is insufficient.
-High-throughput training requires amortizing I/O and decoding costs by reading data in large, contiguous chunks and minimizing per-sample overhead.
+**Lesson:** Reducing I/O latency alone isn't enough.
+High-throughput training requires amortizing I/O and decoding costs by reading data in large, contiguous chunks.

 ---

-## 3. HDF5: An Easy Solution That Didn't Quite Work
+## Attempting HDF5

 While surveying existing solutions, HDF5 appeared repeatedly as a common choice for large datasets.
 In theory, it promised structure, compression, and convenience.
 In practice, it introduced trade-offs that made it a poor fit for high-throughput training.